MJRichardson/TypeSql/Readme.md

 ###Dapper
 [Dapper](http://code.google.com/p/dapper-dot-net/) has been called a micro-ORM.
 Whatever you call it, [Sam Saffron](http://samsaffron.com/) and [Marc Gravell](http://marcgravell.blogspot.com.au/) have created a super-useful component.

+##USAGE
+###Outputs
+Just append the items in your SELECT list with the types you expect them to be. e.g

+	SELECT Id:int, Name:string
+	FROM Smurfs

+#### Aggregates
+Yeah, you can do:

+	SELECT COUNT(*) AS SmurfCount:int
+	FROM Smurfs

+###Inputs
+Type your input parameters like so:

+	SELECT Name:string
+	FROM Smurfs
+	WHERE Id= @SmurfId:int

+###Nullable types
+Sure.

+	SELECT BirthDate:DateTime?
+	FROM Smurfs

+###Namespaces
+The USING statement is used to import namespaces.
+See Enums section below for an example.

+###Enums
+Yup.
+Say you have:

+	namespace SmurfSpace {

+		public enum SmurfSex {
+			Female,
+			Male
+		}
+	}

+Then you can do:

+	USING SmurfSpace
+	SELECT Id:int, Gender:SmurfSex